Skytopia > Projects > Technology/science articles > Finding the best internet web site hosting services using Google

 • Update 2: 08/08/2006 (62 hosts).
 Updated top 20 results, and included old statistics for comparison.
 Removed Directnic.com entry, thanks to the keyword confusion over whether people were praising Directnic due to their hosting, or their registrar services.
 Also altered ranking formula so that there's less penalization against less known hosts (always weigh the risk yourself though).
 Turned "i hate hostx" and "i love hostx" into just "hate hostx" and "love hostx" to obtain more Google results.

 • Back to how it all works.
-As I mentioned earlier, using Google, we look to see how many websites report that they 'hate' or 'love' host x.
+As mentioned earlier, using Google, we look to see how many websites report that they 'hate' or 'love' host x.
 Naturally, the question will arise; how can one be sure the results containing glowing praise about a host are genuine and accurate?
 Of course, the conclusions can never be perfect due to lack of data, word/service ambiguity, bias, and plain advertising.
-But it turns out that the vast majority of comments are written on personal sites, forums and message boards.
+But it turns out that the majority of comments are written on personal sites, forums and message boards.
 Under such circumstances, posts are more often genuine than not, and for the forums at least, moderators are likely to detect if a recommendation is spam or not.

 Research details